BURN2 Rangers Manual

 M - Mediate

-• This is the act of allowing the participants involved to participate in a solution to their problem.
+- This is the step of allowing the participants involved to participate in a solution to their problem.
 The best, most effective solution is one they create and implement.
 Compromise is your friend.
 It is vital that it be a solution that they are willing to live with, rather than one that you thought should be the answer.

 E - Explain